microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-onlinemeetings.md

 ---
 title: "Create online meeting"
-description: "Creates an online meeting on behalf of a user specified in the request body."
+description: "Create an online meeting on behalf of a user specified in the request body."
 author: "VinodRavichandran"
 localization_priority: Priority
 ms.prod: "cloud-communications"